 HSC 118.
-General Nutrition......2 credit hours
+General Nutrition......2 credit hours Prerequisite: None 30 lecture hours

 This course presents normal nutrition and its relationship to health.
 It includes a study of the nutrients and nutrition planning guides.
 It covers energy balance and nutritional needs for physical activity.
 Nutritional needs throughout the life cycle are studied.
 Other topics covered include: food safety, food technology and cultural aspects of nutrition.
 The course meets the Nursing Program requirements and is appropriate for the general student population.